When To Call a Doctor

 which you and your doctor observe your symptoms or condition

 without using medical treatment.
-Watchful waiting is not appropriate if you
+Watchful waiting is not a good idea if you

 have severe pain in the Achilles tendon area.
 If you think you have injured

 your Achilles tendon, call your doctor.
 Early treatment is most